icmccorm/against-the-void/README.md

 - scripts                   // R and Python scripts that compile survey data
 - appendix.pdf
 ```
-The Appendix is provided as [appendix.pdf](https://github.com/icmccorm/against-the-void/blob/main/appendix.pdf).
-It contains a complete copy of each survey, the interview protocol, consent scripts, and the materials we used for calculating interrater reliability when refining our codebook.

 ## Building
 Executing `make build` will compile our raw data into the tables and figures present in our paper and its appendix.
 This script requires R version 4.3.1 and Python 3.
 Alternatively, if you are running Docker on an x86 system, you can create an image with a build of our project by executing `docker build .` from the root directory.
 This image includes all necessary dependencies and builds the project automatically as its final step.